-- The wireless applications considered in this clause illustrate wireless systems that are used currently or in the near future in factories and related facilities.
-The applications correspond to wireless systems that are installed for specific purpose. - For example, wireless applications are highlighted in the factory network as shown in Figure 7.
-The colored lines indicate the data streams planned for specific purposes such as "Collecting Management Information".
-The wireless sub-networks consisting of multiple wireless connections are deployed to support the information transmission and aggregation for different applications. - The factory network must be built, configured and managed to support the successful operation with wireless links.
-In some cases, a critical application may demand a separate wireless segment setup due to special concerns. - The section entitled "Factory Usage Scenarios" below considers factory sites with large needs for wireless communication and describes usage scenarios in which multiple wireless applications coexist.
+- 2 The wireless applications considered in this clause illustrate wireless systems that are used currently - 3 or in the near future within factories and related facilities.
+The applications correspond to wireless - 4 systems that are installed for specific purpose. - 5 For example, wireless applications are highlighted in the factory network as shown in Figure 7Figure - 6 7.
+The colored lines indicate the data streams planned for specific purposes such as "Collecting - 7 Management Information."
+The wireless sub-networks consisting of multiple wireless connections - 8 are deployed to support the information transmission and aggregation for different applications. - 9 The factory network must be built, configured, and managed to support the successful operation - with wireless links.
+In some cases, a critical application may demand a separate wireless segment - 11 setup due to special concerns. - 12 The upcoming section entitled "Factory Usage Scenarios" considers factory sites with large needs - for wireless communication and describes usage scenarios in which multiple wireless applications - 14 coexist.

-Figure 7 Wireless applications in factory
+Figure 7-Wireless applications in factory